Blizzard Brings Back ‘StarCraft’ In Remastered 4K For The PC, Mac OS

 Excited yet?
 You don’t have to wait for too long.
 US Gamer has confirmed that Blizzard is releasing StarCraft: Remastered this summer to the PC and Mac OS.
 A price for the remaster, however, has yet been set.

-[Featured image by Blizzard Entertainment]
+[Featured Image by Blizzard Entertainment]